AVR-DOS File System

 The Filesystem works with:

-FAT32
+FAT32 formatted partitions

 Short file name (8.3)

-(Files with a long file name can be accessed by their short file name alias)
+Files with a long file name can be accessed by their short file name alias

 Files in Root Directory.
 The root dir can store 512 files.
 Take in mind that when you use long file names, less filenames can be stored.